richelleadarlo/CodeAlpha_Frostline_Ecommerce_Richelle-Grace-Adarlo/README.md

-# 🛒 Simple E-Commerce Store
+# Simple E-Commerce Store (Full Stack)

-A full-stack e-commerce web application built with React (TypeScript) on the frontend and Node.js + Express on the backend.
+A full-stack e-commerce web application built with React (TypeScript) on the frontend and Node.js + Express on the backend for my CodeAlpha internship (task 1).

 ---